John Stanley-7 June 1355

 ‘And how is that relevant now?’

 ‘Romans and Greeks both thought the horse symbolised power.
-Helios is a twin of Selene so there is also a reference to Castor and Pollux, the Dioskuri or as they were known in Rome, Gemini.
-The Diskuri were gods of horsemanship but remarkably they were mortals who gained immortality by becoming gods.’
+Helios is a twin of Selene so there is also a reference to Castor and Pollux, the Dioscuri or as they were known in Rome, Gemini.
+The Dioscuri were gods of horsemanship but remarkably they were originally mortals who gained immortality by becoming gods.’

 ‘Ximene has therefore shared with you at least symbolically, her power and a chance of immortality.’